April 20, 2025

 • Diversification: Instead of concentrating on oil stocks, broaden your investments to include other energy sectors, such as renewables.
 This reduces risk exposure.

 • Focus on Stability: Look for dividend-paying stocks.
-Companies like Fieldvest offer options that provide more stability during economic uncertainty.
+Companies offer options that provide more stability during economic uncertainty.
 Stable dividends can assist in weathering price volatility.

 • Market Timing: While challenging, timing your entry can yield benefits.
 Buying when prices are low, during a recession, can lead to profit as the market recovers.